-Getting your child through the ‘Brush Your Teeth’ routine is a daily battle for most young parents.
-It begins with the parents brushing their child’s teeth and slowly transitions to supervised brushing when the child is 6 or 7 years old.
+Getting your child through the ‘Brush Your Teeth’ routine is a daily battle for most parents.
+It begins with the parents brushing their child's teeth and slowly transitions to supervised brushing when the child is 6 or 7 years old.
 It is important to make this early experience seem like a fun activity, not a compulsion or punishment.
-This positive experience will nurture a habit that will benefit your kids all their life.

 1. The power of choice

-Let your children select their own toothbrush depending on their favourite colour or cartoon character.
-You just make sure the size and bristles of the brush are age-appropriate for your child.
+Let your children select their own toothbrush depending on their favorite colour or cartoon character.
+Make sure the size and bristles of the brush are age-appropriate for your child.
 Let them select the flavor of the toothpaste too.
-It would be even better if you can stock up a few popular flavors of kid’s toothpaste and ask them to choose one every time you brush their teeth.
-It makes the child feel that it is their decision to brush their teeth with their favourite toothbrush and paste, and not a compulsory activity forced by the parents.
-Please note that it is advisable to use kid’s toothpaste because the strong minty flavours in adult toothpaste can be unpleasant for a child and they may avoid brushing because of that.
+Stock up a few popular flavors of kids toothpaste and ask them to choose one every time you brush their teeth.

 2. Practice what you preach

 Kids always learn by watching you.
 Just like putting on mommys' lipstick or covering their face with daddys' shaving cream, they can learn to brush their teeth too, from you!
 Make brushing together a family ritual.
 You can slow down your brushing action and encourage your child to observe and copy what you do.

 3. Get teddy and bunny to brush teeth too

 If your toddler doesn’t allow you to brush their teeth, welcome the soft toy friends to play the brushing games.
 Let your kids brush their soft toys' teeth as you brush theirs.